Skip to content

 • Measure what matters: retention, engagement, and leadership trust—not just compliance metrics.

-Don’t wait for permission.
-The organizations thriving in 2025 are those whose HR leaders challenge outdated norms, drive strategy, and put people (really) at the center.
+Don't wait for permission.
+The organizations thriving right now are those whose HR leaders challenge outdated norms, drive strategy, and put people—really—at the center.
 Get out of the compliance corner and into the C-suite.